 Benefits are set by statute.
 NDPERS has no provision or policies with respect to automatic and ad hoc post-retirement benefit increases.
 Member of the Main System are entitled to unreduced monthly pension benefits beginning when the sum of age and years of credited service equal or exceed 85 (Rule of 85), or at normal retirement age (65).
 For members hired on or after January 1, 2016 the Rule of 85 will be replaced with the Rule of 90 with a minimum age of 60.
 The monthly pension benefit is equal to 2.00% of their average monthly salary, using the highest 36 months out of the last 180 months of service, for each year of service.
 For members hired on or after January 1, 2020 the 2.00% multiplier was replaced with a 1.75% multiplier.
 The plan permits early retirement at ages 55-64 with three or more years of service.
-The Main Plan will be closed to new employees with the passage of House Bill 1040 in the 68th Legislative Assembly of North Dakota.
-The effective date is dependent upon NDPERS implementing the changes to set up a new defined contribution (DC) plan.
-If the DC plan is set up by December 31, 2023, then the effective date of the Main Plan closure will be January 1, 2024.
-If the changes cannot be accomplished by then, the effective date will be January 1, 2025.
+The Main Plan will be closed to new employees with the passage of North Dakota House Bill 1040.
+The closure of the plan will be effective on January 1, 2025.